 In addition, Government and the NT EPA have received submissions from industry, non-government organisations and individuals on a range of other environmental related matters.
-These submissions often raised issues relating to the assessment or approvals system.
+These submissions often raised issues relating to the assessment or approvals system and the effectiveness of the Waste Management and Pollution Control Act.
 Examples include those submissions about:

 - environmental impact assessment guidelines prepared by the NT EPA between 2013 and now

 - advice prepared by the NT EPA including its Recommendations Concerning Preservation of the Threatened Biodiversity of the Howard Sand Plains Site of Conservation Significance (2015)

 - the NT’s draft Petroleum (Environment) Regulations.

 The NT Government has considered information from these sources, and others, to develop proposed reforms to the assessment and approvals system.

 Last updated: 22 December 2017